MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 [Microsoft Search](./overview-microsoft-search.md) indexes all your [Microsoft 365](https://www.microsoft.com/microsoft-365) data to make it searchable for users.
 With Microsoft Graph connectors, your organization can index third-party data so that it appears in Microsoft Search and Microsoft 365 Copilot results.
 This feature expands the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
 The third-party data can be hosted on-premises or in the public or private clouds.
 Microsoft Graph connectors honor the source permissions as configured in your content source.
 As a result, users in your organization will only be able to view content to which they have access.

 > [!NOTE]
-> For details about how to build a Microsoft Graph connector that is integrated with Microsoft 365 Copilot, see [Copilot for Microsoft Graph connectors](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-graph-connector).
+> For details about how to build a Microsoft Graph connector that is integrated with Microsoft 365 Copilot, see [Microsoft 365 Copilot for Microsoft Graph connectors](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-graph-connector).

 The Microsoft Graph connectors setup process for the Microsoft Search experience is explained in the following video.